-Faculty members of standing committees are either faculty-elected positions (Faculty Review, Faculty Council) or are appointments that are nominated by Faculty Council and approved by the faculty.
+Faculty members of standing committees of the Faculty are either faculty-elected positions (Faculty Review, Faculty Council) or are appointments that are nominated by Faculty Council and approved by the faculty.
 Student members are appointed by the Student Government from a list of student applicants.
 Faculty members usually are not asked to serve on committees during their first two years at the College, but are expected to be available thereafter.
-Additional information on committees and their membership is available on-line at the College Committees website.

-http://sites.allegheny.edu/committees/
+Standing committees of the Faculty can also include ex officio members who hold administrative positions at the College that intersect with the committee's work.
+These ex officio members have the right to attend all committee meetings, including executive sessions in which only committee members meet.
+In some cases, ex officio members have voting rights on committees.
+In other cases, ex officio members are non-voting members of committees who retain the right to attend and participate in meetings.
+Ex officio members of committees have voting rights on committees unless committees specify otherwise.
+Additional information on committees and their membership is available on-line at: http://sites.allegheny.edu/committees/.